NCCCSCI/cmce/README.md

 The objective of this tool is to efficiently estimate the cost of ownership for new materials required for all sections of all courses.

+_This tool is focused on identifying classes with no or low cost materials, use care for other purposes._

 ## Cost Estimation

 - The tool reads an HEOA spreadsheet and totals the **cost of ownership for new materials**, per section, for all courses